 Partial disability is given to workers who are forced to take less hours or a lesser position for a period of time following their injury.
 A percentage of their lost wages will be given to them through partial disability payments to meet the gap in income that has been created by their situation.
 This type of disability has a temporary time frame of 500 weeks maximum, after which the payments will cease.

 While Workers’ Compensation is often voluntarily given in Pennsylvania, some employers or insurance companies may decide to fight settlement cases in an effort to avoid compensation payment.
 In these cases it is always best to be represented by a skilled Pennsylvania Workers’ Compensation attorney that knows all of the ins and outs of the state’s Workers’ Compensation laws.
 A Workers’ Compensation lawyer from the Law Office of Deborah M. Truscello will help their clients in these difficult cases to get the financial compensation they deserve to cover the costs of their injuries.
-For more information call 610-892-4940 or contact us online.
+For more information call (610) 892-4940 or fill out the form.

 From our office located in Media, PA we serve the surrounding areas of